Garden Room Planning Permission

 WHAT YOU PLAN TO USE THE BUILDING FOR

 How you use your garden room is up to you.
 However, it is important to know that officially any building must not itself be separate self-contained living accommodation as this will not fall within permitted development.
+If you are planning on using your building for commercial use this will always require planning permission.
 Microwave antennas are always not allowed under permitted development.

 WHERE YOU CAN BUILD